Sparta, Laconia: Municipality

 The municipality has an area of 1,181.780 km2, the municipal unit 84.453 km2.
 The municipal unit consists of the local communities Sparta, Afisi, Amykles, Kalyvia Sochas and Kladas.

 Politics

-Sparta is regarded as one of the most conservative cities in Greece; it has never had a left-wing mayor and it was one of the few cities that voted in 1974 to retain the monarchy.
-Laconia was the region with the highest proportion of "yes" votes (which was supported by the conservative party) in the 2015 bailout referendum.
+Petros Doukas, who served from 2019 to 2023, was affiliated with New Democracy.
+Michalis Vakalopoulos was elected mayor of Sparta in 2023 as a member of the Sparta Together coalition.